ceri-num/uv-cdaw/FrontEnd/JS/poo.md

     };
 })();
 Module.publicMethod(); // works
+Module.publicGetterMethod(); // works
 Module.privateMethod(); // Uncaught ReferenceError: privateMethod is not defined
 ```

-> ❓ A convention is to use the `_` (underscore) symbol as a prefix for private method, and returning an anonymous object containing the public functions.
+> ❓ A convention is to use the `_` (underscore) symbol as a prefix for protected method, and returning an anonymous object containing the public functions.